What Is Intimacy? Intimacy Definition

 You don't always need words, emotions, or physical touch to produce a sense of intimacy.
 Sometimes, being in the same place at the same time is all you need to feel intimate with someone.
-Experiential intimacy can take at a movie theater, at the top of a mountain, or even on the couch at your house.
+Experiential intimacy can take place at a movie theater, at the top of a mountain, or even on the couch at your house.
 All that is needed to produce experiential intimacy is a feeling of connectedness at that location.

 How Can I Cultivate Intimacy In My Relationships?